as791/Image-and-Video-Processing/README.md

 3) Take a noisy fingerprint image, then preprocess the image using different morphological operators.
 ### Tutorial-4
 1) Take a fingerprint image, add salt and pepper noise.
 Perform the median filtering and contraharmonic mean filtering.
 Show the effect of the wrong choice of polarity in the order Q.
+### Tutorial-5
+1) Assume degradation model derived for motion blurring, apply it to any good quality image to create the distorted image.
+Then apply full inverse filtering, radially limited inverse filtering and Wiener filtering to restore the original image.
+2) While capturing any face image, ask the person to move, the resultant image will be distorted, then try the above degaration model to restore the face image.